Lake Oswego Land Resilience

 - Provides educational material and ongoing research

-- Brings community together over a common goal such as:
+- Brings community together over a common goal

 - Serves as an example for other neighborhoods in Lake Oswego